The average weight per quail of 100g/120g. Quails are tender and juicy and delicate in texture and flavour.

 Iron is a mineral or micro-mineral and is found in meat.

 Iron is vital to many metabolic functions including oxygen transportation in hemoglobin.
 Iron is needed continuously to provide hemoglobin for newly produced red blood cells.
 Low level of iron will lead to the development of anemia.

-Pirydoxine orthewise known as vitamin B6 is found naturally in meat.
+Pirydoxine otherwise known as Vitamin B6 is found naturally in meat.

 Copper is a mineral and is found in liver and fish.